Winters, California

-Winters is a city in rural Yolo County, and the western Sacramento Valley, in northern California.
+Winters is a city in rural Yolo County, and the western Sacramento Valley, in northern California, United States.

-The population of Winters was 6,624 as of the 2010 Census.
-It is part of the Sacramento–Arden-Arcade–Yuba City, CA-NV Combined Statistical Area.
+Winters has a 2024 population of 7,860.
+Winters is currently growing at a rate of 2.16% annually and its population has increased by 9.24% since the most recent census, which recorded a population of 7,195 in 2020.

+The average household income in Winters is $148,333 with a poverty rate of 6.55%.
+The median age in Winters is 37.9 years: 38.1 years for males, and 37.9 years for females.

 Geography

-Winters is a small city located on Putah Creek in the western Sacramento Valley, near the northeastern Vaca Mountains foothills.
+Winters is a small city located on Putah Creek in the western Sacramento Valley, near the California Coastal Range.

 It is situated along Interstate 505, 11 mi from Vacaville.
 Winters is nearly 30 mi from Sacramento and about 60 mi from San Francisco, California.
 It is located at 38°31′30″N 121°58′15″W.

-According to the United States Census Bureau, the city has a total area of 2.96 sqmi, of which 2.93 sqmi is land and 0.03 sqmi of it (0.85%) is water.
+According to the United States Census Bureau, the city has a total area of 2.96 sqmi, of which 2.93 sqmi is land and 0.03 sqmi of it (0.84%) is water.

 History

 William Wolfskill, a Kentucky immigrant to Mexican Alta California, received a Mexican land grant for Rancho Rio de los Putos in 1842 from Governor Juan Bautista Alvarado.
 His brother, John Reid Wolfskill, started the agricultural development of the Sacramento Valley by planting orchards and vineyards on his lands.
 In 1849, William Wolfskill transferred half of Rancho Rio de los Putos to John Wolfskill, and transferred the rest to his brother in 1854.

 The Winters post office was established in 1875.
 Winters incorporated in 1898.
 The name honors Theodore Winters, whose ranch provided half of the town's land.

 In 1935, Wolfskill's heirs deeded 100 acres of the Wolfskill Ranch in Winters to the University of California, Davis, which had been founded in 1908.
 The land was to be used for an experimental orchard.